About Me

 I am also pursuing an MS in Statistics alongside my PhD.
 Prior to this, I earned an MA in Linguistics from Jawaharlal Nehru University, New Delhi, and a BA (Honors) in Journalism from Lady Shri Ram College, New Delhi.
 You can view my CV here.

-If you're in the area or our paths cross at any event, I’d love to grab a coffee and chat about shared interests or potential collaborations!
+If you are in the area or our paths cross at any event, I am always happy to grab a coffee and discuss shared interests or potential collaborations!
 You can contact me at: sakshib3[at]illinois[dot]edu.

 News and Updates